 |1984 – 1992||Wasilla - Nome||1,049|

-Race Event Start includes fundraising activities, vendor booths and a patriotic celebration start.
-Nome marks the half way point for the racers and a finish for the trail class.
-The Nome Halfway Banquet brings the race participants and fans together with celebration awards, tales from the trail, slide show presentations, and prizes.
-Pro Class participant’s race into Fairbanks chasing one of the many contingency awards based on the fastest team between two check points crossing the finish line.
-Teams are held in the City of Tanana before Fairbanks in order to have the teams cross the Finish line in a two hour window for spectator viewing.
-A finishing banquet celebration is held the evening of the Finish.
-The Awards Banquet is now a reception for sponsors, racers and family held in local venue to present awards.
+Race event start includes fundraising activities, vendor booths and a patriotic celebration start.
+Nome marks the halfway point for the racers, and a finish for the recreational class.
+The Nome Halfway Banquet brings the race participants and fans together with celebration awards, tales from the trail, and prizes.
+Pro Class participants race into the Willow Community Center, chasing one of the many contingency awards based on many criteria, including the fastest team between two checkpoints crossing the finish line.
+Teams are held at Puntilla Lake in order to have the teams reach the checkered flag for a daylight finish.

-Race participation has been averaging 30-35 Pro Class teams with an average of 18-22 Trail Class riders.
+Race participation has been averaging 30-35 Pro Class teams with an average of 15-22 Recreational Class riders.

-Iron Dog is a proud leader in the snowmobile sports community promoting snowmobile safety and outdoor education through trade shows, seminars and community events.
+Iron Dog is a proud leader in the snowmachine sports community, promoting snowmachine safety and outdoor education through trade shows, seminars and community events.